-As CIOs strive to foster a data-first mindset throughout their organisations, they’ll discover that their CFOs are targeting the same objective in their finance groups — to make better decisions and take smarter risks.
+As CIOs strive to foster a data-first mindset throughout their organizations, they’ll discover that their CFOs are targeting the same objective in their finance groups — to make better decisions and take smarter risks.
 Protiviti’s 2021 Global Finance Trends Survey, an annual global survey of CFOs and finance leaders, shows that CFOs are strengthening their already-intense focus on data analytics, data security and data governance as they continue to extend their activities beyond the boundaries of the traditional finance and accounting function.
 These expanding responsibilities will sound familiar to CIOs who are advancing their own innovation activities to bolster their strategic contributions to customer-experience enhancements and their involvement with product development, agile/rapid ecommerce and digital rollouts.

 CIOs have long counted on CFOs to fund information technology (IT) as a critical tool to support business priorities, with a focus on creating an intelligent IT core that is an agile backbone for digital operations and which enables them to incorporate disparate innovation initiatives while eliminating technical debt.
 CFOs trust their IT partners to equip them with the data, tools, expertise and innovations they need to continually hone their forecasting and other increasingly real-time business analyses.
 CIOs and CFOs have always needed to align on their separate mandates.
 But given the rapid evolution of both domains, there are more opportunities not only to align, but also to work together on strategic focal points that truly drive the business.

 CIOs should identify specific ways in which CFOs are evolving beyond finance and find finance/IT convergence points that allow for collaboration and promise to deliver the most value to the enterprise.
 These technology-related endeavors sit atop CFO priority lists: